docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, frame blending is enabled for this Composition.
+When `true`, frame blending is enabled for this Composition.
 Corresponds to the value of the Frame Blending button in the Composition panel.

 #### Type

-Boolean; if true, frame blending is enabled; read/write.
+Boolean; if `true`, frame blending is enabled; read/write.

 ---